 Jason MacLeod is passionate about creating and theorizing at the intersection of technology, human rights, and social justice.

 I have a non-traditional academic background that has given me a unique approach to life.
 My mother was diagnosed with Multiple Sclerosis at an early age.
-By the time I was 13 years old, my parents took me out of school to be my mother’s primary care giver.
-I wasn’t home schooled and I never attended high school.
-I taught myself the basic subjects covered in the GED (high school equivalency diploma), which I eventually passed when I was 16.
+I was 13 when my parents took me out of school to be my mother’s primary care giver.
+I wasn’t home schooled and I never stepped foot in a high school.
+I taught myself the basic subjects covered in the GED (the U.S. high school equivalency diploma), which I passed at 16.
 You can see the diploma here.
 16 was the age that I moved out on my own (more on the story of my music career later).
-It wasn’t until I was 25, that I started attending Seattle Central Community College full time.
-I would earn an Associate of Arts degree a year later.
+It was a minute befor I started attending Seattle Central Community College.

-Due to my grades, the Husky Promise, and the BAVA Endowed Scholarship, I received a full ride to one of the best ranked universities in the world — the University of Washington.
+Due to my community college grades, the Husky Promise, and the BAVA Endowed Scholarship, I received a full ride to one of the best ranked universities in the world — the University of Washington.
 There I focused solely on law, human rights, geography, and philosophy.
-Arzoo Osanloo and George Lovell are the professors that influenced me the most during.
 I graduated with a B.A. in Political Science magna cum laude and Phi Beta Kappa.
 Due to my love of the law and subtle ignorance of what law school entailed, I decided to earn a law degree instead of a PhD.

 After graduating law school, I decided to prepare for a PhD in Geography by attending the University of Oxford.
-At the time, my work was at the intersection of climate change, environmental justice, and international law, so the MSc in Nature, Society, and Environmental Policy was perfect.
+At the time, my work was at the intersection of climate change, environmental justice, race, and international law, so the MSc in Nature, Society, and Environmental Policy was perfect.
 Oxford’s Geography Department is consistently ranked #1 in the world as well as the university itself.
-I couldn’t believe that someone like me with a middle school education would ever attend Oxford, so the year went by quickly.
+I couldn’t believe that someone like me with a middle school education could attend Oxford.

 After realizing the PhD would be yet another four years of school, I finished my education at the Berkeley School of Law in the LL.M program.
-Here, my work focused on environmental law, intellectual property, computer crime, and human rights.
+There, my work focused on environmental law, intellectual property, computer crime, and human rights law.
 As with Oxford, this was another school consistently ranked the best in the world.
 After graduating, I had a one year fellowship at the Human Rights Center at the law school.
 This fellowship, and my colleagues at the Center, specifically Alexa Koenig, changed my life.
-It was during this time that I saw the importance of technology has, especially information security and digital rights, in the fight for human and civil rights.
+It was during this time that I saw the power technology has, especially information security and digital rights, in the fight for human and civil rights.
 The law was just not enough to affect the change I wanted to make in the world.
-In this realization, I saw a lifelong interest combine with my legal work.
+With this realization, I saw my lifelong interest in hacking combine with my legal work.

 My current work at Internews is a blend of both my information security and legal work.